By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 -

+A new window containing a graphical representation of the specified projection will pop up.
 If there are any budgets associated with the projection, a corresponding graphical representation of the budget will be additionally displayed.

 4.7.2.
 Interpreting the Projection graph